brandonszeto/website-portfolio/content/post/basic_dl/index.md

 simply extends the definition of a tensor as a Python object in the `torch.Tensor` class.
 If you are familiar with NumPy, this can be thought of as an ndarray (N-dimensional array) with additional helpful attributes and functionality.
 In fact, NumPy ndarrays and PyTorch tensors are highly compatible.
+Since everything in PyTorch relies on tensors, it is important to be familiar with them.

 ### Attributes
 Tensor attributes include their shape, datatype, and the device on which they